Glasgow Print Studio: History

 In 1972, a group of graduates from Glasgow School of Art set up Glasgow Print Studio in a flat in Finnieston.
 Finding nowhere that they could continue printmaking after graduation, they were supported by the Glasgow School of Art's Head of Printmaking, Philip Reeves, to establish their own workshop.
+Reeves, who had helped found Edinburgh Printmakers five years earlier, was a founder member of the Glasgow studio.

 As membership of the organisation increased, the 1976 move to Ingram Street in the city centre provided a larger workshop plus a gallery.
 Here, artists had a space to sell their work and the programme ranged from contemporary print to the popular Scottish Cartoonists exhibition and a retrospective by L. S. Lowry.
 At Ingram Street, the Print Studio was at the centre of a social and artistic whirl.
 Bands played and plays were performed in the gallery, while the Print Studio Press published books by Scottish writers including Liz Lochhead and Alasdair Gray.
 The Studio also organised an annual Midsummer Ball, which became a key event in Glasgow’s social calendar.

 Fruitful relationships have developed with established artists such as Elizabeth Blackadder, Adrian Wiszniewski, Scott Myles, Jim Lambie, Claire Barclay, Ciara Phillips and John Byrne, who work collaboratively with the Studio’s master printers.
 The Studio offers both traditional and digital printing facilities and uses its expertise to work with contemporary galleries like The Modern Institute.
 Over forty years after its establishment, Glasgow Print Studio continues to play a vital role in encouraging and supporting a vibrant artistic community.

 Unique to Scotland’s cultural landscape and central to the development of Glasgow’s Merchant City as the city's vibrant cultural quarter, the studio's workshop, galleries, archive, education space and other facilities now span three floors of Glasgow’s centre for art and creativity, Trongate 103.